NIRSpec BOTS Operations

 - An Ngroups = 3 image covering 32 × 32 pixels, centered at the location of the S1600A1 wide aperture, is acquired.

 This exposure is taken using the NIRSpec imaging mirror in the grating wheel assembly.
 Note that the flux sensitivity of the image is set by (1) the TA filter selected for the WATA observation and (2) the exposure time that is defined by the selected detector readout pattern and subarray.
-All NIRSpec TA images are acquired with Ngroups = 3.
-This is specified in APT as Acq Groups/Int.
+All NIRSpec TA images are acquired with Ngroups = 3 (Acq Groups/Int parameter in APT).

 - Cosmic ray and hot pixel amelioration is performed on the image.